Beyond MACs: Hardware Efficient Architecture Design for Vision Backbones: Experiments

 \bmhead{Removing Attention} From the model B1.5\_conv\_shallow we can see the enourmous penalty attention can have on latency.
 It has 42\% of the GPU latency and 64\% of the TX2 latency of B1.5\_mlpless\_shallow, but loses less than 1\% top-1 accuracy.
 Both models only differ in that B1.5\_conv\_shallow does not feature the \lowformeratt.
 The difference becomes more apparent if you compare B1.5\_conv\_shallow to b1\_mlpless, which has the same top-1 accuracy, but fares far worst regarding GPU and TX2 latency. \bmhead{Removing MLP} On the other side, omitting the MLP can also be beneficial, although not as pivotally.
 B1\_mlpless has a 0.4\% higher top-1 accuracy than LowFormer-B0, while being slightly faster in terms of latency and throughput. \bmhead{Reducing Model Depth} Reduction of the model depth especially improves latency, while its impact on throughput is less pronounced.
 For example B1.5\_mlpless\_shallow achieves a 0.9\% higher top-1 accuracy compared to B1\_mlpless, while having an improved GPU latency and a slightly worse throughput.

 \bmhead{Summary} Removing \lowformeratt, the MLP and reducing the model depth can significantly improve the speed accuracy trade-off, especially in terms of latency on GPU and edge GPU (Jetson TX2).
 These three modifications are combined in LowFormer-E1 and LowFormer-E2, yielding a substantial efficiency gain with only a minimal accuracy drop.
-In LowFormer-E3, only the MLP is removed, allowing it to achieve a higher accuracy of 83.0\% without relying on model-scaling strategies such as width scaling, which become less efficient as model capacity increases \citep{efficientnet}.
+In LowFormer-E3 only the MLP is removed, yet it still achieves a notable efficiency boost, while maintaining higher top-1 accuracy without requiring additional model scaling methods like width scaling \citep{efficientnet}, which become increasingly inefficient with higher model capacity.